CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 Sometimes pre/post processors are specified as global processors, thereby informing ``Genie`` harness to execute those processors for all triggers.

-It would be tedious and time-consuming if a user wanted to disable a specific global processor for 1 or a handful of triggers but execute them for all other triggers.
-It would require the user to manually add local processors to every trigger they want to execute.

-Instead, users can simply set a trigger level argument `check_traffic` to "False" to disable execution of any global pre/post traffic processors for that trigger.

-An example of disabling processor 'clear_traffic_statistics' after TriggerClearBgp is shown below:

 .. code-block:: yaml

     global_processors: